 The NC regularly reviews the existing attributes and competencies of the Board in order to determine the desired experience or expertise required to strengthen or supplement the Board, taking into consideration the existing composition of the Board and the need for progressive renewal of, and diversity on, the Board.
-A Directors' Experience and Expertise matrix is prepared, which
+A Directors' Experience and Expertise matrix is prepared, which provides an overview of the Directors' experience and expertise and serves as a guide for the NC when sourcing and identifying suitable candidates for the Board.

-2 Relevant Key Management Personnel in this context are the PCEO and his direct reports.
+Relevant Key Management Personnel in this context are the PCEO and his direct reports.